Las Vegas algorithms to generate universal cycles and de Bruijn sequences uniformly at random

-A \defo{weak order} is the number of ways $n$ competitors can finish in a race if ties are allowed.
-Let $\mathbf{W}(n)$ denote the set of weak orders with $n$ competitors, and let $W_n$ denote $|\mathbf{W}(n)|$.
-For example, and $W_3 = 13$.
-The number of weak orders where there is a $k$-way tie for first is given by ${n \choose k} W_{n-k}$ for $k<n$; there is 1 weak order when $k=n$.
-Thus, $W_n = \sum_{k=1}^n {n \choose k} W_{n-k}$. \edit{ To generate a random weak order, we will apply this recurrence to group the strings of $\mathbf{W}(n)$ based on their content.
+To generate a random weak order, we will apply this recurrence to group the strings of $\mathbf{W}(n)$ based on their content.
 Let $c_i$ denote the number of occurrences of the symbol $i$ in $\omega = w_1w_2\cdots w_n$.
 Since every weak order contains 1 as its smallest symbol and the largest symbol possible is $n$, we say that $(c_1, c_2, \ldots, c_n)$ is the \defo{content} (also known as the Parikh vector) of $\omega$.
 For example, if $n=3$ then each weak order has content $(1,1,1), (1,2,0), (2,0,1),$ or $(3,0,0)$.
 If we partition $\mathbf{W}(n)$ into subsets based on their content, we can order the subsets based on the lexicographic ordering of the corresponding content.
 The weak orders with exactly one $1$ comes first, followed by those with exactly two $1$s and so on.
 Thus, to generate a random weak ordering in $\mathbf{W}(n)$, we can (i) select a random integer $r$ in $[1,W_n]$, (ii) apply the recurrence to determine the content $(c_1,c_2, \ldots, c_n)$ based on the described ordering, and (iii) apply a Fisher-Yates shuffle to obtain a random multiset permutation (weak order) with content $(c_1,c_2, \ldots, c_n)$ (see Section~\ref{sec:perm}).